Connect with us

 After consumption, vitamin K must be packaged with other fats in structures called micelles or lipoproteins that can move around in the bloodstream.
 That means that it’s a good idea to prepare your greens with some source of fat – olive oil, avocado oil, butter or even a little bacon grease.

-So, if you’re staring at the southern collard greens on your plate and wondering whether they’re as healthy as eating a raw green leaf, think about it in terms of the biochemistry.
-While raw greens you with plenty of fiber and minerals, they won’t help your vitamin K levels as greens cooked in oil will.
+So, if you’re staring at the southern style collard greens on your plate and wondering whether they’re as healthy as eating a raw green leaf, think about it in terms of the biochemistry.
+While raw greens provide you with plenty of fiber and minerals, they won’t help your vitamin K levels as greens cooked in oil will.

 Enjoy your time around the holiday table.
-Load up your plate with everything you like to eat, and make sure to not go completely fat-free in order to help your body and use all the micronutrients.The Conversation
+Load up your plate with everything you like to eat, and make sure to not go completely fat-free in order to help your body process and use all the micronutrients.The Conversation

 Julie Pollock, Associate Professor of Chemistry, University of Richmond